 The first thing to understand about tax rates is how they work.
-Above you are seeing the 2013 tax rates.
+In the chart above are the 2014 tax rates.

-The tax rate applies to your taxable income that falls in the respective single or married range.
-For example, if your taxable income is $89,000 and you are single, here is how the tax is calculated:
+The applicable tax rate applies only to the amount of taxable income that falls in the respective single or married range.
+For example, if your taxable income is $91,000 and you are single, here is how the tax is calculated:

-You would be at the 28% marginal rate, but notice only $1,150 of your income is taxed at that rate.
+In this situation you would be at the 28% marginal rate, but notice only $1,650 of your income is taxed at that rate.

 Understanding how tax rates work is important to building a successful retirement plan.

-The other good news for those in the lower tax brackets is a permanent fix for AMT (Alternative Minimum Tax).
-AMT is a parallel tax calculation that uses a different set of rules.
+AMT(Alternative Minimum Tax) is a parallel tax calculation that uses a different set of rules.
 If you owe more under the AMT rules than under the regular tax rules, you have to pay the higher amount.
 Under the AMT rules, you calculate your taxable income but then get to reduce it by an exemption amount.
-For singles that exemption amount is $51,900; for marrieds it is $80,750.
+For singles that exemption amount is $52,800; for marrieds it is $82,100.

 - Medicare Surtax on Earned Income

 This is a tax that works just like current payroll taxes (FICA taxes).
 It is a .9% tax on earned income that applies to earned income in excess of $200,000 for singles and $250,000 for marrieds.

 - Medicare Surtax on Investment Income

 This is a 3.8% tax that applies to investment income if your adjusted gross income is in excess of $200,000 for singles and $250,000 for marrieds.
 I provide details on how it works and what types of investment income it applies to in Medicare 3.8% Tax – What is It and How Will it Apply to You.